Kurt Angle’s struggle with addiction was costing the Olympic gold medalist $7,000 a month at his worst, the Hall of Famer has revealed.

 You can keep up with all your wrestling news right here on eWrestlingNews.com.
 Or, you can follow us over on our Twitter and Facebook pages.

-Kurt Angle, the Olympic gold medalist and WWE Hall of Famer, recently opened up about his struggle with addiction and the financial toll it took on him.
-Angle revealed that at his worst, his addiction to painkillers was costing him $7,000 a month.
+Kurt Angle, the legendary Olympic gold medalist and professional wrestler, recently opened up about his struggle with addiction and the financial toll it took on him.
+Angle revealed that at the height of his addiction to painkillers, he was spending $7,000 a month to fuel his habit.

-Angle’s story sheds light on the devastating impact of addiction and the lengths some individuals may go to maintain it.
-It also serves as a reminder that addiction can affect anyone, regardless of their achievements or success.
+Angle’s story sheds light on the devastating impact of addiction and the lengths individuals may go to feed their habits.
+It also serves as a reminder that even those who appear successful and accomplished can struggle with personal demons.

-If you’re interested in staying updated on wrestling news, you can visit eWrestlingNews.com or follow their Twitter and Facebook pages.
+If you’re interested in staying updated on all things wrestling, you can visit eWrestlingNews.com for the latest news and updates.
+Additionally, you can follow them on Twitter and Facebook for more wrestling content.

 Overall, Kurt Angle’s journey serves as a powerful reminder of the importance of seeking help and support when battling addiction.
 It also highlights the resilience and determination required to overcome such challenges and rebuild one’s life.